What’s the Best Kindle of 2026? (So Far)

 Amazon

-I got to test two of Amazon’s new Kindles, the Kindle Scribe ($500) and Kindle Scribe Colorsoft ($630), before they shipped to the public.
-Both have a similar look, though the Scribe Colorsoft has a color screen and a shorter battery life (only eight weeks of reading time, compared with 12 weeks for the black-and-white Scribes).
-Both have a new, taller design with an 11-inch screen, slightly slimmer form factor, and updated stylus.
-They both also have a quad-core chip and have a new homepage, will support a variety of AI features including AI search (along with some AI tools for summarizing books you’re reading without giving spoilers, but those won’t arrive until next year).
-Users can connect to Google Drive and Microsoft OneDrive to mark up documents.
+All three models have a new, taller design with an 11-inch screen, slightly slimmer form factor, and updated stylus.
+They both also have a quad-core chip, a new homepage, and will support a variety of AI features, including AI search (along with some AI tools for summarizing books you’re reading without giving spoilers, though those won’t arrive until next year).
+Users can connect to Google Drive and Microsoft OneDrive to mark up documents, which the older model can’t do.

 Accessories for Easier Reading